marijanbrvar/marijanbrvar/README.md

 - Ruby, Dart, Java-Script
 - Ruby on Rails, Vue JS, Flutter

 I am most proud of my entrepreneurial achievement in the recent company TAQ LLC where I implemented multidisciplinary knowledge accumulated over the years.
-In cooperation with Alma Quattro (JCDecaux Group), the OOH advertising leader, I set-up and implemented a holistic solution for innovative digital advertising and research via WiFi infrastructure.
+In cooperation with Alma Quattro (JCDecaux Group), the OOH advertising leader, I set up and implemented a holistic solution for innovative digital advertising and research via WiFi infrastructure.
 I developed Taqoo PaaS, a robust cloud-based platform with a capacity of handling large amounts of data collected from the field in real-time.
 The solution is implemented, and digital advertising services are being monetized since 2017 as they became a part of the advertising ecosystem that brings value.

-My most recent project, which lounched recently is a Coffeeshop mobile application, replacing stamp and paper.
-I developed a Bonus/Loyalty Program for collecting points with real-time update integrated with existing legacy point of sales.
-Currently, we have more than 6K active users and application has been running for 4 months only. [more info](https://apps.apple.com/gh/app/coffeedream/id1530927007).
+My most recent project, which launched recently, is a Coffeeshop mobile application, replacing stamp and paper.
+I developed a Bonus/Loyalty Program for collecting points with real-time updates integrated with existing legacy points of sales.
+We have more than 6K active users, and the application has been running for four months only. [more info](https://apps.apple.com/gh/app/coffeedream/id1530927007).

-- 🔭 I’m currently working on **Implementing WiFi advertising on coast liners.
+- 🔭 I'm currently working on **Implementing WiFi advertising on coastlines.
 Customer: Mastercard**

-- 🌱 I’m currently learning **Golang**
+- 🌱 I'm currently learning **Golang**

 - 👨‍💻 All of my projects are available at [www.marijan.xyz](https://www.marijan.xyz)